SwissalpS/postool/readme.md

 postool mod for minetest
 ============

-Adds configurable HUD elements for current: position (node and block) and time If advtrains is installed, it can also display railway time.
+Adds configurable HUD elements for current: position (node and block) and time.
+If advtrains is installed, it can also display railway time.
 Use chat command /postool to invoke formspec to toggle elements and position.